indeterminateoutcomesstudios/stardust-rpg/README.rst

-In the Settings page for the Roll20 campaign, under **Character Sheet Template**, select ``5th Edition (Community Contributed)``. ``stardust-rpg`` uses specific macro templates defined in character sheet to enhance macro visuals.
+In the Settings page for the Roll20 campaign, under **Character Sheet Template**, select ``5th Edition (Community Contributed)``. ``stardust-rpg`` uses specific macro templates defined in this character sheet to enhance macro visuals.

 Rules
 =====